 Factor 1.D.
-Quality of Services 1 (6 Points- Panel Discretion) Points Award up to 6 points based on the agency's narrative regarding the 6 quality of their supportive services.
-You may consider the extent to which services: are thoughtfully matched to the needs of the target population are delivered by an adequate number of staff with appropriate training, including conferences, peer learning, CoC training, and/or on-the-job experience are supporting positive outcomes that are not accounted for by other scoring factors The Panel should consider whether the agency has multiple CoC-funded housing project types (TH, RRH, PSH, TH-RRH) and whether a narrative for each project type is included, as services and case management ratios may differ based on the project type.
+Quality of Services 1 (6 Points- Panel Discretion) Points Award up to 6 points based on the agency's narrative regarding the quality of their supportive services.
+You may consider the extent to which services: are thoughtfully matched to the needs of the target population are delivered by an adequate number of staff with appropriate training, including conferences, peer learning, CoC training, and/or on-the-job experience 6 The Panel should consider whether the agency has multiple CoC-funded housing project types (TH, RRH, PSH, TH-RRH) and whether a narrative for each project type is included, as services and case management ratios may differ based on the project type.

-$^{^{\}mathrm{1}}$ HUD System Performance Measures 4.1, 4.2, 4.3, 4.4, 4.5, 4.6
+1 HUD System Performance Measures 4.1, 4.2, 4.3, 4.4, 4.5, 4.6